scrakcho/nvm/README.md

 # nvm

-This is a simple Node Version Manager for Windows
+This is a simple Node Version Manager for Windows.

+Tested on Windows 10.

 ## Installation